What does it mean to contest a Will?

 Is there a cut off?

-You have strictly 6 months from the date that a grant of Probate is made to contest a Will.
+You have strictly 6 months from the date that a grant of Probate is made to challenge a Will.
 The law can be harsh in the sense that often ‘out of time’ is synonymous with being ‘out of luck’ – although in some exceptional circumstances an extension of time will be granted.

 Example of a Family Provision Case